compnerd/swift-build/docs/Windows.md

 #### Further requirements: CMake

 On Windows, the most convenient setup for building Swift projects currently involves the use of CMake.
 This requires CMake 3.15+ for Swift support.
+CMake 3.16+ is recommended.
 You can download CMake from [https://cmake.org](https://cmake.org/).

 #### Further requirements: ICU